Around France

-Admittedly, my old view of Marseille’s story came from mob and war stories in books, TV, and movies.
-Now, after visiting the city, I’m impressed.
-To me, Marseille is a story of resilience.
+Admittedly, all I knew about Marseille came from mob and war stories in books, TV, and movies.
+After visiting the city, I’m impressed with Marseille’s past.
+Marseille is a story of resilience.
 It shows how perseverance conquers adversity.

 Marseille’s Story: Prehistory and Ancient Massalia